MicrosoftDocs/dynamics365smb-docs/business-central/design-details-central-concepts-of-the-planning-system.md

 For more information about how this field is used, see [Design Details: Transfers in Planning](design-details-transfers-in-planning.md).

 ## Order Planning
 The basic supply planning tool represented by the **Order Planning** page is designed for manual decision making.
 It does not consider any planning parameters and is therefore not discussed further in this document.
-For more information on the Order Planning feature, refer to Help in [!INCLUDE[prod_short](includes/prod_short.md)].
+For more information, see [Plan for New Demand Order by Order](production-how-to-plan-for-new-demand.md).

 > [!NOTE]
 >  It is not advisable to use Order Planning if the company already uses the planning or requisition worksheets.
 Supply orders created through the **Order Planning** page may be changed or deleted during the automated planning runs.
 This is because the automated planning run uses planning parameters and these may not be considered by the user who made the manual plan in the Order Planning page.